salmanhadli/social-support-app-web/README.md

 -   **Responsive 3-Step Wizard**: A clean and intuitive multi-step form that works beautifully on all screen sizes.
 -   **Internationalization (i18n)**: Full support for English (LTR) and Arabic (RTL) with a smooth, animated language toggle.
--   **AI Writing Assistance**: Integrates with the OpenAI API (`gpt-3.5-turbo`) in Step 3 to help users draft their personal statements.
+-   **AI Writing Assistance**: Integrates with the Google Gemini API in Step 3 to help users draft their personal statements.
 -   **Robust Form Handling**: Built with `react-hook-form` for efficient and scalable form state management and validation.
 -   **Smooth Transitions**: Custom circular reveal animation for language switching and fluid step transitions.
 -   **Loading & Error States**: Includes a loading screen for initial language setup and a robust Error Boundary to gracefully handle runtime errors.